Grate-Oracle-Lewot/GrateCrystal/README.md

   - After you've beaten Red, your 7th opponent in the Lv100 challenge will be replaced by one of 24 special trainers (random each time), consisting of Gym Leaders, League members, etc.
   - Completing the Inverse/Neutral Battle sidequest unlocks the ability to challenge the Battle Tower in those modes
 - Prof. Oak's aide now appears on the second floor of every Pokémon Center, and will hand out rewards for registering certain amounts of Pokémon in the Pokédex
-  - 30 entries: 10 Hyper Potions
+  - 30 entries: 10 Max Potions
   - 60 entries: 10 Full Restores
   - 100 entries: 10 Max Revives
   - 150 entries: 1 Master Ball